 Separate patient data presented at the 2020 annual meeting of the American Headache Society reported similar results.
 Researchers affiliated with the Jefferson Headache Center at Thomas Jefferson University in Philadelphia evaluated the efficacy of marijuana use for patients with migraines over nine months.
 A majority of patients reported reductions in their use of prescription medications during the course of the trial.
 On a scale of one to ten, 20 percent of subjects rated marijuana’s efficacy in treating migraines as a 10.

-Most recently, a team of investigators affiliated with the University of New Mexico assessed the effects of herbal cannabis inhalation on migraines in 699 subjects over a 32-month period.
+Recently, a team of investigators affiliated with the University of New Mexico assessed the effects of herbal cannabis inhalation on migraines in 699 subjects over a 32-month period.
 Study participants self-administered cannabis at home and reported symptom changes in real time on a mobile software application.
 Researchers reported that 94 percent of subjects experienced symptom relief within two hours of marijuana inhalation.
 On average, patients experienced a reduction in symptom intensity of 3.3 points on the 10-point scale.
 Varieties of cannabis that contained higher THC content (above 10 percent) were most closely associated with providing symptom relief.

 Authors of the study concluded: “According to the current results, cannabis flower appears to be effective at reducing headache- and migraine-related pain intensity for most people that choose to use it. … It seems possible that the use of cannabis flower, combined with other behavioral modifications, might offer some patients a natural, safer and more effective treatment regimen, compared to the use of some conventional prescription pharmaceuticals.”